trek/beautiful-open/README.md

 before including it.
 This will help keep the website fast and the repository small as possible.

+Please exclude the date from your submission.
+Name your markdown file `xxxx-xx-xx-<somename>.md`, where `<somename>` is the name of the site, e.g.
+`xxxx-xx-xx-emberjs.md`.
+I'll supply the date when accepting your pull request.

 ### Running the site locally
 ```
 $ gem install jekyll